 results (array of objects) — One result per input item, in the order requested:

-features (object) — Computed physicochemical and structural peptide features:
+features (object) — Computed peptide features and descriptor values:

-charge (float) — Net peptide charge at pH 7 (computed using EMBOSS pKa scale)
+charge (float) — Net charge at pH 7

-descriptors (object) — Collection of peptide structural descriptors:
+descriptors (object, optional) — Collection of peptide structural descriptors (when present):

 length (int, ≥ 1) — Number of amino acids in sequence